iltempo/rulesio/README.md

 [WhenAUser.com](http://whenauser.com) is a rules engine that reacts to things users do or experience in your software, and makes things happen in 3rd party SaaS APIs -- without your having to write any code.
 Rather than implementing the most rapidly evolving parts of your application's business logic in code, your team can use the WhenAUser web app to specify "when", "how", and "who", with rules like these:

-* when a user gets a validation error twice for the same form, send an email to Frank
+* when a user gets a form validation error three times in an hour, send an email to Frank
-* when a premium customer hasn't logged in for a month, flag them in Highrise
+* when a premium customer hasn't logged in for a month, flag them in your CRM
 * when a user gets a 500 response, create a ticket in Zendesk
 * when a user invites ten friends, add them to the "well-connected" segment in MailChimp

 This gem contains Rack middleware that automatically generates two event streams, one for exceptions and the other for pageviews, that can be used to trigger rules in WhenAUser.
-You can (and probably should) also send more specific events manually.
+You can also send more specific events manually.

 Setup
 -----